What Is the "Mother of All Deals"?

 Q: Which industries benefit most?

-Key beneficiaries include textiles & apparel, leather goods, gems & jewelry, IT services, pharmaceuticals, marine products, and food processing sectors.
+Key beneficiaries include textiles and apparel, leather goods, gems and jewelry, IT services, pharmaceuticals, marine products, and food processing sectors.

 Q: How does it help Indian IT professionals?